 Shopify links up with Stripe for payment processing.
 Stripe is a very popular payment processor because of their ease of use and one flat fee.
 Thanks to their integration with stripe, the setup process takes less than five minutes.
 Other checkout options are available like PayPal, Amazon, financing providers like Klarna, and even bitcoin, but a credit card is still the most popular payment method on our websites.

 Shopify is the only platform that I use now.
 It's my favorite platform to use and I highly recommend it.
-I teach how to set up your own profitable Shopify high-ticket drop shipping store in my masterclass.
-If you're just starting out, however, I recommend that you start learning about which products are profitable.
+If you're just starting out, I recommend that you start learning about which products are profitable.

 How Much Does Shopify Cost?